SexyRocketMan/UmaViewer-PMX-Export-Patch/README.md

 **Latest tutorial video:**
 https://www.youtube.com/watch?v=zbzfF3pubjQ

+*UPDATE*:
+So my dumbass somehow managed to break vertex group parenting for exported uma models - for now, I've noticed the eye bones relations are broken, but there might be more issues.
+I'll look into it, but for Rigify-driven animation work - stick to the og version for now.

 # Original readme follows:
 Unity application that makes it easy to view assets from Uma Musume: Pretty Derby.